Get a Flight Credit worth up to $1,000 when you apply with code* by February 17, 2023

-The University of New Haven (UNH) serves as CEA’s School of Record, which oversees the entire approval process for CEA operations including faculty approvals, curriculum design, course approvals, and course credit assignment, and ensures that academic facilities meet the standards established by the Commission on Institutes of Higher Education of the New England Association of Schools and Colleges (CIHE/NEASC), which approves the School of Record agreement.
+The University of New Haven (UNH) serves as CEA’s School of Record, which oversees the entire approval process for CEA operations including faculty approvals, curriculum design, course approvals, and course credit assignment, and ensures that academic facilities meet the standards established by the New England Commission of Higher Education (NECHE), which approves the School of Record agreement.

 CEA has developed an internal process for assessing and evaluating faculty performance and curriculum quality.
 Students provide mid-term and end-of-semester feedback for all CEA Study Center courses and faculty.
 We use this information to assess academic quality and promote continuous improvement.